-- 10.28 Private hire operators must ensure they comply with all relevant employment law.
-Where an employment tribunal or court of law rules on employment matters in respect of a driver working for an operator, this may be considered by the Council as part of the fit and proper person test. - 10.29 Private hire operators must ensure that all staff in a customer facing roles and people managing service delivery have received training in disability awareness and safeguarding. - 10.30 Operators must keep a register of all staff involved in bookings and dispatching work and they must obtain basic DBS checks for all such staff prior to them commencing work for the Operator and annually thereafter.
-Operators must consider the background and content of the DBS check of the proposed employee when determining if they are a fit and proper person. - 10.31 Evidence of the most recent check must be retained while the staff member works for the firm and for a period of 6 months after they leave the firm, and this must be provided on request to the Council. - 10.32 The staff member must be required as part of their contract to advise the Operator of any cautions or convictions while they are employed in this role.
+- 10.25 Operators must ensure they comply with all relevant employment law.
+Where an employment tribunal or court of law rules on employment matters in respect of a driver working for an operator, this may be considered by the Council as part of the fit and proper person test. - 10.26 Operators must ensure that all staff in a customer facing roles and people managing service delivery have received training in disability awareness and safeguarding. - 10.27 Operators must keep a register of all staff involved in bookings and dispatching work and they must obtain basic DBS checks for all such staff prior to them commencing work for the operator and annually thereafter.
+Operators must consider the background and content of the DBS check of the proposed employee when determining if they are a fit and proper person. - 10.28 Evidence of the most recent check must be retained while the staff member works for the operator and for a period of 6 months after they cease working for the operator, and this must be provided on request to the Council. - 10.29 The staff member must be required as part of their contract to inform the operator of any cautions or convictions they receive whilst employed in that role.